cordmaximilian/mini_dwh/README.md

    - Superset: <http://localhost:8080>

 The warehouse database is stored in `data/warehouse.duckdb`.
-Raw CSV files are uploaded to a Minio S3 bucket named `warehouse`.
-When AWS credentials are not configured the upload step is skipped and the CSVs remain locally.
+Raw CSV files are stored locally under `dbt/seeds/external`.
 Open the database in [DBeaver](https://dbeaver.io/) to explore tables created by dbt.
 Models are grouped into `bronze`, `silver` and `gold` schemas rather than having the stage as part of the table name.
 Several sample